devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/statefulset.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/deployment-template/sts-strategy.jpg)

-You can select `SatefulSet` chart when you want to use only basic use cases which contain the following:
+You can select `StatefulSet` chart when you want to use only basic use cases which contain the following:

 * **Managing Stateful Applications:** StatefulSets are ideal for managing stateful applications, such as databases or distributed systems, that require stable network identities and persistent storage for each Pod.